Biltmore's Annual Pass Sale Is Live - Limited Time Offer

 Temperatures at the summit are usually 10-25 degrees cooler than where you start your drive in Cherokee.
 Dress in layers and be sure to bring a jacket, even in summer.
 The road to the summit is closed December-March due to harsh winter weather and 80 inches of average snowfall, as well as other times for bad weather.

-Besides the trail to the summit, there are several trails that start on Clingmans Dome Road and parking area.
-The Appalachian Trail (AT) crosses Clingmans Dome, marking the highest point along its journey from Georgia to Maine.
-The Forney Ridge Trail leads to Andrews Bald, a high-elevation grassy bald (read more about this hike).
+Besides the trail to the summit, there are several trails that start on Kuwohi Road (formerly Clingmans Dome Road) at the parking area.
+The Appalachian Trail (AT) crosses Kuwohi, marking the highest point along its journey from Georgia to Maine.
+The Forney Ridge Trail leads to Andrews Bald, a high-elevation grassy bald.

 Clingmans Dome

 Directions: From Cherokee, travel US 441 North (Newfound Gap Road) through the heart of the Great Smoky Mountains National Park.
-Just before Newfound Gap, turn left on the 7-mile Clingmans Dome Road to the large parking area at the end.
+Just before Newfound Gap, turn left on the 7-mile Kuwohi Road (formerly Clingmans Dome Road) to the large parking area at the end.

 Sunrise at Clingmans Dome